astronomer/astronomer/README.md

 We welcome any contributions:

 * Report all enhancements, bugs, and tasks as [GitHub issues](https://github.com/astronomerio/helm.astronomer.io/issues)
-* Provide fixes or enhancements by opening pull requests in Github
+* Provide fixes or enhancements by opening pull requests in GitHub

 ## Local Development